Understanding we have entered a new epoch in understanding biology is critical.

-- First, the maturation of DNA sequencing platform technologies capable of producing troves of genomic and epigenomic data; and
+- First, the maturation of DNA sequencing platform technologies capable of producing troves of genomic and epigenomic data at low costs; and

-- Second, the emergence of AI and bioinformatic tools that are available to analyze the troves of genomic and epigenomic data and correlate it to phenotypic data.
+- Second, the emergence of AI and bioinformatic tools that are capable of analyzing the troves of genomic and epigenomic data are now available.

 When the first human genome was sequenced in 2003, it took over a decade and cost $3B to complete.
-Today, a genome can be sequenced in a day at a cost of a domestic plane ticket.
-And with the introduction of new automated machine learning tools, there is a clear case to why the observation that “this time is different” is in fact true.
+Today, a genome can be sequenced in a day at a cost of under $1,000.
+And with the introduction of new automated machine learning tools, there is a clear case to see why the observation that “this time is different” is in fact true.

-A recent essay by Dr. Doug Cole, someone qualified to make this prognostication, calls this new epoch “The Biological Century.”
-The essay is an amazing piece that elegantly foretells what the future of precision medicine holds for us.
+In a recent essay by Dr. Doug Cole, someone use education and experience is well qualified to make such a prognostication, he calls this new epoch “The Biological Century.”
+The essay is an amazing piece that elegantly foretells what the future of precision medicine holds for all of us.

-The fact is, transformational change is upon us and it is certain to unleash a new epoch in precision medicine.
-Very soon, prescribing the chemotherapy drug Doxorubicin after the discovery of a grapefruit-size tumor in the intestine will look barbaric.
-Cancer is at work inside our bodies long before it emerges in the form of a tumor that blocks our bowels, or causes recognizable pain that leads to an MRI or biopsy and the awful diagnosis that follows.
+The fact is, transformational change is upon us, and it is certain to unleash a new epoch in precision medicine.
+Very soon, prescribing the chemotherapy drug Doxorubicin after the discovery of a grapefruit-size tumor in your lower intestine will look barbaric.
+Cancer is at work inside our bodies long before it emerges in the form of a tumor that blocks our bowels, or causes recognizable pain, that leads to an MRI or biopsy and the awful diagnosis that follows.